shopware/docs/guides/plugins/plugins/administration/add-acl-rules.md

 Now that our privilege setup is complete, we can start adding our customizing components in the administration or learn to protect API routes using ACL:

 * [Creating a new administration component](./add-custom-component.md)
-* How to protect API Routes with ACL \[PLACEHOLDER-LINK: Adding ACL rules to API Routes\]